The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 Getting around Malaysia

 Malaysia’s transportation system is comparable to Western standards.
-Kuala Lumpur has a metro, and there are hundreds of flights every day around the country.
+Kuala Lumpur has a metro, and there are hundreds of flights every day around the country and some trains too.

 Luxury buses reach every part of peninsular Malaysia, and Uber operates in both peninsular Malaysia and Borneo.
-You can even book buses in Malaysia easily online now using 12 Go Asia
+You can book buses and trains in Malaysia easily online using 12 Go Asia

 Volunteering in Malaysia